--Do not smoke during treatment as it may affect how well this drug works.
+-Do not smoke during therapy as it may affect how well this drug works.

--Do not donate blood, semen, or sperm during treatment (including during dose interruptions) and for at least one month following the end of treatment.
+-Do not donate blood, semen, or sperm during therapy (including during dose interruptions) and for at least one month following the end of therapy.

 -Avoid driving and other activities that require alertness (such as operating machinery) until you know how this drug affects you.